 Olney Family Vineyard was founded by husband and wife David and Shirley Olney with their first vintage dating from 2008.
-They Olney’s moved here in late 1995 after living in Jamieson Canyon for several years (also southern part of the Napa Valley but more to the east).
+They Olney’s moved here in late 1995 after living in Jamieson Canyon for several years (also southern part of Napa Valley but more to the east).
 Their property is only about a 10-minute drive from downtown Napa and is located on the western edge of the Oak Knoll District and on the outskirts of the city of Napa.
 Neighbors include both growers and small wineries.
 Their commute to the winery is a very short one as their house is located above their cave winery.
 Both David and Shirley grew up around farming; David in the small town of Pacheco (near Concord) where his father kept cattle and Shirley grew up in a farming family in King City.

 This property had not been planted to vines prior; it used to be a plum orchard and by the time the Olney’s purchased the property it was grassland and used to board horses.
-The property is forty acres of which twenty five acres of vines are planted – 2 acres of Chardonnay and the rest to Cabernet Sauvignon.
+The property is forty acres of which twenty five acres of vines are planted including 2 acres of Chardonnay and the rest to Cabernet Sauvignon.
 The Chardonnay was derived from the Wente Clone and the Cabernet Sauvignon is a fairly unique clone in the valley, the Wiemer Clone.
-They purchased this from the Hermann J. Wiemer Vineyard & nursery in the Fingerlakes district from up state New York.
+They purchased this from the Hermann J. Wiemer Vineyard & nursery in the Finger Lakes District in up state New York.

 David enjoys the attention to detail that one needs to successfully manage a vineyard and make the wine.
-He does both – he manages the vines on his property and with a vineyard crew from Pina Vineyard Management Company contributing additional work.
+He does both; he manages the vines on his property with a vineyard crew from Pina Vineyard Management Company contributing additional work.
 When the cave was drilled, some of the spoils were spread out in what is now the vineyard layering the top 3 or 4 inches of the soil.
 The small experimental block growing directly in front of their outdoor crush pad contains disease free vines, originally propagated from cells harvested from shoot tips and then cultured in a petri dish.

-The majority of their fruit is sold to two premium producers – Caymus Vineyards and Lewis Cellars.
-David has enjoyed their wines for many years and appreciates the consistency from vintage to vintage that each of these wineries strives to maintain.
+The majority of their fruit is sold to two premium producers: Caymus Vineyards and Lewis Cellars.
+David has enjoyed wines from both producers for many years and appreciates the consistency from vintage to vintage that each of these wineries strive to maintain.

 The 2013 Olney Family Vineyards Chardonnay was the first wine from this variety made from the estate.
 The vintage is pale straw color in the glass.
 The aromas are quite enticing and well layered – notes of pear, honey and honeysuckle, holiday spices, orange blossom and tangerine skin.
 The entry is clean soft and rounded on the palate without viscosity – there are flavors of pear, honeydew melon with an influence of oak.
 The finish is lively and lingers for some time with toasted oak and notes of butterscotch.